tinytag/tinytag/README.md

     TinyTag.get('a_file_with_gbk_encoding.mp3', encoding='gbk')

-### File-like Objects

 To use a file-like object (e.g. BytesIO) instead of a file path, pass a `file_obj` keyword argument:

     TinyTag.get(file_obj=your_file_obj)

-### Exceptions

-    TinyTagException        # Base class for exceptions
-    ParseError              # Parsing an audio file failed UnsupportedFormatError  # File format is not supported

 ## Changelog